February 10, 2015

 OFFICES OF THE FIRST CONGRESSIONAL DISTRICT OF MISSISSIPPI TO REMAIN OPEN TO SERVE AND ASSIST CONSTITUENTS

 Washington, D.C. – The Washington, D.C. office and the district offices of the late Representative Alan Nunnelee will continue to serve the people of the First Congressional District of Mississippi under the supervision of the Clerk of the House of Representatives.
 Representative Nunnelee passed away on February 6, 2015.

-Staff members of Representative Cantor remain on the House payroll under the supervision of the Clerk of the House to receive and undertake constituent casework, to help in handling business with the departments of the executive branch of the government, to provide general status information on pending legislation and to offer other general constituent services provided by House offices.
+Staff members of Representative Nunnelee remain on the House payroll under the supervision of the Clerk of the House to receive and undertake constituent casework, to help in handling business with the departments of the executive branch of the government, to provide general status information on pending legislation and to offer other general constituent services provided by House offices.
 The Clerk of the House is Karen L. Haas.

 Requests for further details should be directed to the Office of the Clerk (202) 225-7000.